ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Toggle Switch.rst

             }
         }

 Then, we place the image of the knob on top of the background.
 The interaction here is a little more complex.
 We want the knob to move with the finger when it is clicked.
 That is what the ``drag`` property of the ``MouseArea`` is for.
 We also want to toggle the switch if the knob is released between state.
 We handle this case in the ``dorelease()`` function that is called in the ``onReleased`` property.

-.. rubric:: States
-   :name: states

 .. code:: qml